Amari Cooper Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 Matchup vs. Atlanta

-- Cooper is averaging 69 receiving yards per game in three career matchups against the Falcons, 8.5 more than his receiving yards prop bet over/under for Sunday's game (60.5).
+- Against the Falcons, Cooper has averaged 69 receiving yards per game over his three career matchups, 8.5 more than his over/under for Sunday's game.

 - Note: Cooper's stats vs. Falcons date back to 2016.